7 ways to prevent frozen water pipes in bitterly cold temperatures

 5. Don't adjust the thermostat before bed

-Many people lower the temperature on their thermostat before going to bed in order to save money on their heating bills.
+Many people lower the temperature on their thermostats before going to bed in order to save money on their heating bills.
 When there's the possibility of temperatures falling below freezing, you should maintain the same thermostat setting at night as you would during the day.
 Drops in temperature, which are more common overnight, could lead to frozen pipes in your home.
 Consumer Reports says your thermostat should never be set lower than 55 degrees.

 6. Open cabinet doors